Remarks on the existence of minimal models of log canonical generalized pairs: Introduction

-\emph{Acknowledgements}: We would like to thank Guodu Chen, Enrica Floris, Christopher Hacon, Jingjun Han, Kenta Hashizume, Vladimir Lazi\'c, Jihao Liu, Zhixin Xie and Sokratis Zikas for useful comments and suggestions.
-Part of this project was completed when the first author visited Enrica Floris at the University of Poitiers in November 2022.
+\emph{Acknowledgements}: We would like to thank Guodu Chen, Enrica Floris, Christopher Hacon, Jingjun Han, Kenta Hashizume, Vladimir Lazi\'c, Jihao Liu, Zhixin Xie and Sokratis Zikas for useful comments and suggestions, as well as the referee for many valuable comments.
+Part of this project was completed when N.T.\ visited Enrica Floris at the University of Poitiers in November 2022.
 He would like to express his gratitude to the members of the Department of Mathematics of the University of Poitiers, especially to Enrica Floris and Sokratis Zikas, for their hospitality.

 N.T.\ is grateful to the Max Planck Institute for Mathematics (MPIM) in Bonn for its hospitality and financial support.
+N.T.\ also acknowledges support by the ERC starting grant \#804334.
 L.X.\ is partially supported by the NSF research grants no:\ DMS-1801851, DMS-1952522 and by a grant from the Simons Foundation; Award Number:\ 256202.